Roller Derby 101

 Jump to Content

-Roller Derby can seem complicated and chaotic for the initiated.
-Once you understand the positions, the rules, strategy and game play, it’s easy.
+Roller Derby rules can seem complicated and chaotic for the uninitiated.
+Once you understand the positions, strategy and game play, it’s easy.
 And it’s fun to watch and play.
 Learn about the game in this guide we are calling Roller Derby 101.

 Roller Derby Info 101